 In accordance with the above definition of alternative energy source, improved energy efficiency is considered as a renewable energy source.
 Efficiency improvements could be very important in meeting the energy shortage as similar efficiency improvements were important back in the 70's, 80's and 90's during past energy crises.

-I apologize for giving such screwy definitions, but the reader likely will see the logic in my definition.
-Too many folks want to jump from the conventional fossil fuels to exotic fuel sources in one big step.
+I apologize for giving such lengthy, definitions, but the reader likely will see the logic in my definition.
+Too many folks want to jump from the conventional fossil fuels to exotic fuel sources in one tiny step.
 It can't be done!

 Several alternative energy sources look great!
 But other sources will need a few years before making a major contribution in replacing oil.